The NSPK CEO: “The world of tomorrow is where material payment instruments are replaced by message transfer systems”

-Financial landscape is changing rapidly.
-Financial organizations are busy with digital transformation of their internal processes and business models, which brings them to developing and introducing new technologies on their own, as well as to partnering with IT companies.
-Digitalization requires developing and introducing platform solutions, including remote identification, instant payments, marketplace platforms for financial products and services.
+The financial market’s landscape is changing rapidly.
+Financial organizations actively digitalize their inhouse processes and business models, proactively developing and introducing new technologies and collaborating with IT companies.
+Digitalization also requires the development and introduction of platform solutions, in particular, in the sphere of remote identification, instant payments, platform marketplaces for financial products and services.

-Vladimir Komlev broached his opinion on development of the payment sector in our country.
-In his speech, CEO of NSPK laid emphasis on the key changes occurred in the Russian financial market in recent years.
+Vladimir Komlev shared his opinion on the development of the payment sector in our country.
+In his speech, the CEO of NSPK pointed out the key changes that have occurred in the Russian financial market in recent years.

-Vladimir Komlev noted, "In our country only in the past few years, cards from the cash withdrawal product have become a product for everyday use.
-They will be in the market for a long time as a convenient and popular product, but development will shift into digitalization.
-However, the point is that the perception paradigm of the card acceptance network as a heavy and inert structure that is difficult to replace has changed.
-Today, digital technologies demonstrate that not only the card can be used as such by waving it to the terminal, but payment details can be transferred in some way or other.
+Vladimir Komlev noted, "In our country, over the last few years only, cards as a cash withdrawal instrument emerged as a product for everyday use.
+They will remain in the market for quite some time as a convenient and popular product, but the development will shift to digitalization.
+At the same time, it is interesting to note that the paradigm of perception of a card acceptance network as a heavy, inert and difficult to replace structure has changed.
+Today, digital technologies demonstrate that a card may not only be used as such by holding it close to the terminal, but payment details can be transmitted in some other ways.
 We just need to invent the way to make such transactions secure.
-A QR code, remotely loadable applications have appeared; POS-terminals are no longer needed if there is the Internet, and deployment of the payment product acceptance network becomes pretty simple.
-Nevertheless, on the day of tomorrow, there are no physical payment products, but a message transfer system.
-The instant payments system is the trend that broke the current payment paradigm, and it was formed around the ability to work with big data.
-A user can identify him/herself by any information, even by a phone number not added to the account number in any way, but the technology enables to understand in online mode who he/she is, where he/she wants to transfer money, and make this transfer."
+The QR code and remotely downloaded applications have appeared; the POS-terminal is no longer needed if there is the Internet, and the deployment of a payment product acceptance network becomes a pretty simple task.
+Nevertheless, the world of tomorrow is where material payment instruments are replaced by message transfer systems.
+The instant payments system is the trend that broke the current payment paradigm, and it has been built around the ability to work with big data.
+A user can be identified by any information, even by a phone number not tied to the account number in any way, but the technology enables to understand in the online mode who the user is, where he or she wants to transfer the money, and to make this transfer."

-· Olga Dergunova, Deputy President and Chairman of the Management Board, VTB Bank
+Olga Dergunova, Vice President and Deputy Chairman of the Board, VTB Bank

-Dmitry Rudenko, President, Chairman of the Management Board, Post Bank
+Dmitry Rudenko, President, Chairman of the Board, Post Bank

-Lev Khasis, First Deputy Chairman of the Executive Board, Sberbank
+Lev Khasis, First Deputy Chairman of the Board, Sberbank